Redislabs-Solution-Architects/redis-connect-k8s-helpers/using_jks.md

           readOnly: true
    ### end TRUSTSTORE change
    ```
-* Map the secret to the above mount point so that the truststore.jks file is
+* Map the secret to the above mount point so that the truststore.jks file is available to the Redis Connect jvm.
    ```
    ### TRUSTSTORE
       - name: truststore-volume